nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Commands are not case-sensitive e.g `list` will match `List`

 #### Viewing help : `help`

+If you need some more information about the features available, you can use the `help` command.

 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `run`
+> Help is also shown if an incorrect command is entered e.g. `run`

 #### Adding a task: `add`

-Adds a task which can be done at anytime.<br>
+You can add a task without a specific time and date.

 Format: `add TASK_NAME`

 This will create a floating task without any start time, end time or deadline.

 Examples:

+* `add Workout`
 * `add watch Star Wars`

-Adds a task to be done by a specific date.<br>
+If you need a task to be done by a specific date, you can specify it using `/by` or `before`.

 Format: `add TASK_NAME /by DATE_TIME`  or `add TASK_NAME /before DATE_TIME`

-> Date formats are highly flexible and case-insensitive
+> Date formats are not case-sensitive

 Examples: